 That’s not to say Morissette isn’t angry anymore.
-Part of her evolution as a musician and individual is recognizing and accepting her own imperfections.
-Whether she’s chiding a false guru on “Baba” or a self-righteous lover on “Are You Still Mad,” Morissette is nothing short of contemptuous ("Are you still mad that I gave up long before you did?/Of course you are,” she sneers).
-"I Was Hoping,” a stream-of-consciousness work of sheer brilliance that could go on long after its three-and-a-half minutes and still be engaging, finds Morissette embracing her anger, the emotion she seemed to be embroiled in a personal battle with on Pill: when confronted with her own pride at a restaurant where her fame goes unrecognized, she says, “I too once thought I was owed something.”
+Part of her evolution as a musician and human is recognizing and accepting her own imperfections.
+Whether she’s chiding a false guru on “Baba” or a self-righteous lover on “Are You Still Mad,” Morissette is nothing short of contemptuous: “Are you still mad that I gave up long before you did?/Of course you are,” she sneers.
+“I Was Hoping,” a stream-of-consciousness work that seems like it could go on long after its three-and-a-half minutes and still be engaging, finds Morissette embracing her anger, the emotion she seemed to be embroiled in a personal battle with on Jagged Little Pill.
+When confronted with her own pride at a restaurant where her fame goes unrecognized, she says, “I too once thought I was owed something.”

 Meanwhile, “Would Not Come” finds Morissette in search of “It”—happiness? enlightenment?
 God? all of the above?—in the midst of fame, fortune, and pleasure, while “One,” which provides her answer, displays both unapologetic self-awareness and a sardonic analysis of celebrity: “I’ve gotten candy for my self-interest/The sexy treadmill capitalist/Heaven forbid I be criticized/Heaven forbid I be ignored.”
 Even Morissette’s methods of saving a suicidal friend on “Joining You” are given an alternative/metaphysical slant: We are not our bodies, our successes or failures, she tells him.
 “If we were,” she says, “I’d be joining you.”
 She doesn’t predictably tell her friend that “life is worth living,” she tells him that it’s simply all an illusion—one that’s not worth dying for.